The Canadian Football League wiki last edited by Klarion18 on 02/25/15 02:02PM

 Recent Events & Future Teams

 In 2012, roadblocks were overcome for a ninth team to be added to the league.
 The Ottawa RedBlacks completed their expansion draft at the end of 2013 and will be added to the East division starting in the 2014 CFL season.
 This will be the third team in CFL history to be located in Ottawa.
+The first team was known as the Roughriders and second team was the Renegades.

 The addition of the RedBlacks to the East Division resulted in the Blue Bombers returning to the West Division.